 In the last few years, Libbey has seen that "success is all in the preparation."

 While Libbey is currently using FBA for most of their sales (via Amazon), they will continue with a sustainable growth plan that moves closer to 3PL and eventually their own logistics solutions.

-Shortly, Libbey will be working with ChannelEngine to continue their expansion into Eastern European and Nordic markets and Russia.
+Shortly, Libbey will be working with ChannelEngine to continue their expansion into Eastern European and Nordic markets.

 One hurdle for Libbey to overcome is the language issue for customer service and 3PL providers as they expand into new territories.
 The company prioritizes quality, so they are careful not to grow beyond their capacity.
 However, working in partnership with ChannelEngine, the future for Libbey looks very promising indeed.